ch33nchan/RLlama/README.md

 # RLlama

-RLlama introduces a novel approach to training Large Language Models (LLMs) by combining memory-augmented learning with reinforcement learning techniques.
-Our framework simplifies the process of implementing and experimenting with various RL algorithms while maintaining the context and memory of previous interactions.
+RLlama is an enhanced fork of [LlamaGym](https://github.com/KhoomeiK/LlamaGym), supercharging it with memory-augmented learning capabilities and additional RL algorithms.
+While LlamaGym pioneered the integration of LLMs with reinforcement learning, RLlama takes it further by introducing episodic memory, working memory, and a broader suite of RL algorithms.

 ## Features

-- 🧠 Memory-Augmented Learning
+- 🧠 Memory-Augmented Learning with Episodic and Working Memory
-- 🎮 Multiple RL Algorithms (PPO, DQN, A2C, SAC, REINFORCE)
+- 🎮 Multiple RL Algorithms (PPO, DQN, A2C, SAC, REINFORCE, GRPO)
 - 🔄 Online Learning Support
 - 🎯 Seamless Integration with Gymnasium
 - 🚀 Multi-Modal Support (Coming Soon)